replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

-import AirGapBundle from "../partials/install/_airgap-bundle-prereq.mdx" import LicenseFile from "../partials/install/_license-file-prereq.mdx" import AppInstall from "../partials/install/_app-setup-install.mdx"
+import AirGapBundle from "../partials/install/_airgap-bundle-prereq.mdx" import LicenseFile from "../partials/install/_license-file-prereq.mdx" import AppInstall from "../partials/install/_app-setup-install.mdx" import KotsInstallPrompts from "../partials/install/_kots-install-prompts.mdx"

 # Air Gap Installation in Existing Clusters

-This topic describes how to use Replicated to install an application in an air gap environment.
+This topic describes how to use the Replicated to install an application in an air gap environment.
 Procedures are provided for installing using an existing Kubernetes cluster.

 ## About Private Registries